How can an appeal be filed?

 An inconsistency in individual property valuation increases/decreases when compared with another individual piece of property.

-May I present an appraisal as evidence?
+What can I present as evidence?

-Yes.
-It must be in writing, dated, signed by the appraiser, and based upon the property valuation prior to January 1 of the tax year challenged.
+Documentation you may consider presenting to the Board of Equalization may include: Evidence of purchase price; Appraisals; Photographs of the interior, exterior, and surrounding area; Evidence of sale prices; Comparable property values in your area or any evidence that supports your appeal.
+All evidence must be from applicable tax year.
+If an appraisal is presented as evidence it must be in writing, dated, signed by the appraiser, and based upon the property valuation prior to January 1 of the tax year challenged.
 Providing a copy to the BOA prior to the hearing may reduce the time required during the hearing for review.

 How do I appeal the BOE's decision to Superior Court?

 An appeal must be filed with the Board of Assessors by the owner or his/her attorney.
 A settlement conference will be held within 30 days of notice sent by BOA.